Prag8855/aab/content/guides/german-health-insurance.md

 {% include '_blocks/healthInsuranceCalculatorStatic.html' %}

-There is also a guide for each occupation:
+There is a guide for each occupation:

 - [Health insurance for **employees**](/guides/german-health-insurance/for-employees)
 - [Health insurance for **students**](/guides/german-health-insurance/for-students)